Having limited choices in something can be frustrating.

 The premium account of Keeper, on the other hand, costs $30/year ($2.5/month).

-The software is available on every device and operating platform and has auto-sync enabled by default.
+The software is available on mobile devices and operating platforms and has auto-sync enabled by default.

 You can read more in my detailed review of Keeper Security here.